 Fennel Cabbage Slaw is a refreshing change from the same old coleslaw.
 The one that we all know.
 Light green and white.
-It’s tried and true.
-But maybe it’s time for a change up.
-Let’s talk about colour, for one thing.
+It's a classic.
+But maybe it's time for a change up.
+Let's talk about colour, for one thing.
 I am one who loves colourful food, and this slaw delivers.
 Not only are vivid colours (naturally occurring, of course) beautiful to look at, but they are insanely healthy, as well.

 So, this fennel cabbage slaw has all of the above.
 But besides all that, this is one delicious slaw.
 It's crunchy, sweet, peppery, and it's brightly colourful, too.
 The orange and ginger dressing really complements all that crunch and because there's no mayo, this is a great picnic salad option.